MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 # Purchase and manage app subscriptions and licenses

 The information in this article helps you understand the purchase experience from the customer end.
 You can add more features and functionality to your Teams app through subscriptions.
-Users can purchase subscriptions and manage licenses for themselves, their team, or their organization directly from the Teams store.
+Users can purchase subscriptions and manage licenses for themselves, their team, or their organization from within the Teams store.

 ## Subscription experience